OSVTAC/OSVTAC.github.io/documents.md

 feedback to the committee.
 Contact information can be found on the [About page][osvtac-about].

-Alternatively, if you have a [GitHub][github] account, you can view the repository for the recommendations [here][recommendations-repo] and make a comment by opening an issue on the [issue tracker][recommendations-issues].
+Alternatively, if you have a [GitHub][github] account and are familiar with [Markdown], you can view the GitHub repository for the recommendations [here][recommendations-repo] and follow the instructions in the README file.
-To suggest specific wording for some portion of the document, you can open a "pull request" [here][recommendations-pulls].

 The committee may discuss and/or vote on your suggestions at a future meeting.
 Note that because of San Francisco's [Sunshine Ordinance] and other